openAFT/adaptfx/README.md

     │   track_tumor_oar.py
 ```

 The 3D algorithms tracks OAR BED and tumor BED.
 In this version a prescribed tumor dose must be provided aswell.
-The algorithm then tries to reach the prescribed tumor dose while minimizing the dose delivered to the OAR.
-If the prescribed tumor dose can not be reached, it is maximized with respect to the OAR limit.
+The algorithm then tries to reach the prescribed tumor dose while minimising the dose delivered to the OAR.
+If the prescribed tumor dose can not be reached, it is maximised with respect to the OAR limit.
 This means, that the OAR limit will be reached, just like in the 2D program.
-Generally, both algorithms give the same result, if the prescribed tumor dose can not be reached and is maximized.
+Generally, both algorithms give the same result, if the prescribed tumor dose can not be reached and is maximised.
 The algorithms are based on a inverse-gamma prior distribution.
 To set up this distribution a dataset is needed with prior patient data (sparing factors) from the same population.

 There is a function to calculate the hyperparameters of the inverse-gamma distribution.
 But there is also the option to use a fixed probability distribution for the sparing factors.
 In this case, the probability distribution must be provided with a mean and a standard deviation and it is not updated as more information is available.
 To check out how the hyper parameters influence the prior distribution, the `Inverse_gamma_distribution_preview.py` file has been included that allows direct modelling of the distribution.